 While the exterior of the FR-S is swoopy, low and evocative of classic sports cars, the interior features four seats.
 The rear seats can be folded forward to create more trunk room and a fairly usable interior for a car of its size.
 Though the car may at first seem slightly Spartan, it is not devoid of amenities.
 An 8-speaker 300-watt sound system with USB input is standard, as is air-conditioning, a 6.1-inch touchscreen display, Bluetooth hands-free connectivity, power windows and door locks and a leather-wrapped steering wheel.

 From a safety standpoint, the FR-S has plenty of electronic assistance.
 Anti-lock brakes, traction control and stability control are all standard, though traction and stability control can be switched off for serious track work.
 The FR-S also comes standard with six airbags, including side curtain airbags and dual-stage advanced driver and passenger airbags.

-The FR-S is the most expensive car in the Scion range and functions as a "halo" car for the brand, luring customers into the showroom with its sexy styling and strong performance.
-Despite this, it's got a starting price of just $25,255, keeping the car within reach of the average performance enthusiast.
+The FR-S may be the most expensive car in the Scion range and functions as a "halo" car for the brand, but it starts at the unbelievably low price of just $25,470-- well within reach of the average performance enthusiast.
 The FR-S echoes the feel of much more expensive performance cars but offering an unprecedented "dollars-to-smile" value ratio.